Web3-API/dao/README.md

 Here are some guidelines for making your spending proposals.
 These guidelines are just guidelines, as all final decisions are made by the DAO.

-Choose a rate commensurate with your level of relevant experience and desired weighting between USD and `W3API`.
+Choose an hourly rate commensurate with your level of relevant experience and desired weighting between USD and `W3API`.

 | Level | Years of Experience| Option 1 | Option 2  | Option 3 | Option 4 |
 |-|-|-|-|-|-|